immutant/immutant.org/tutorials/jobs.md

   cases where you need advanced scheduling functionality, you can still use [quartz-clj] or the Quartz classes directly.
-* If you are using Immutant in a cluster, jobs that should fire only once per cluster (aka 'singleton jobs') are handled automatically (see below).
+* If you are using Immutant in a cluster, jobs that should fire only once per cluster (aka 'singleton jobs') are handled automatically (see our [clustering tutorial] for more information).
 * When your application is undeployed, your jobs are automatically unscheduled.
   Note that if you use quartz-clj or Quartz directly from your application, you'll need  to clean up after yourself so you don't leave jobs lingering around